-This meta approach to design a G-invariant estimator \hat{f} from any primary estimtor f is novel and may be of independent interest.
-Pseudocode for the method is presented in Algorithm 1.
-Since the invariance is imposed in the spectral representation, we refer to our proposed algorithm as Spectral Averaging (Spec-Avq).
+This meta approach to design G-invariant estimator \widehat{f} from any primary estimtor \widetilde{f} is novel and can be of independent interest.
+A pseudocode for this method is presented in Algorithm 1.
+Since the invariance is imposed in the spectral representation, we coin our proposed algorithm Spectral Averaging (Spec-Avg).